H4CKR3M/CustomNpcs-Scripts/README.md

 Setup:
 1. Load `PositionSaver.js` on a scripted item - <u>*or copy the code to a scripted item.*</u>
-* NPC positions & clone name as saved to your minecraft world directory.
+* NPC positions & clone name are saved to your minecraft world directory.
 From there you can open the txt file and copy the mob positions to your mob spawner.
 Magic!

 <br />
 <div align="left">